0800 043 0020

 Flying (Learning) Travel Insurance

-JS Travel Insurance provides comprehensive travel insurance coverage, including Flying (Learning), with three different coverage levels.
+JS Travel Insurance provides comprehensive travel insurance coverage, including Flying (Learning).

 We have covered many students and cadets of Skyborne, L32 Harris Flight Academy, and Leading Edge Aviation travelling to the USA and Europe to learn to fly.